pharmaverse/pharmaverse/content/e2eclinical/developers/_index.en.md

 [{admiraldev}](https://pharmaverse.github.io/admiraldev/) offers numerous developer utilities focused on the {admiral}
 family of packages, but some could be useful to re-use.
 Take a look at the reference page to explore further.

+There is an ongoing effort [{roxytractor}](https://github.com/pharmaverse/roxytractor) to extract information from {roxygen2} documentation within R packages, simplifying the process of converting documentation into structured data efficiently.
+This could be useful in activities such as training GenAI/LLM solutions.